wholingfei/spexwavepy/docs/source/userguide.rst

 represent different physical quantities.
 Please refer to the
-:doc:`principle of the speckle-based wavefront sensing techniques <principle>` for detailed description of the physics.
+:doc:`principle of the speckle-based wavefront sensing techniques <principle>` for detailed description of the physical meanings of the shifts.
 The :py:mod:`~spexwavepy.postfun` module
-converts the tracked speckle pattern shifts to the phsycial quantities according to the specific speckle tracking technique.
+converts these shifts to the phsycial quantities according to the specific technique.
 We will describe the functions included in this module in the following.

 .. _slope:

 Slope reconstruction
 --------------------
+According to the
+:doc:`principle of the speckle-based wavefront sensing techniques <principle>`, in general, we can reconstruct the local wavefront slope from the tracked shifts if **the reference beam is existed**.
+Two functions,
+:py:func:`~spexwavepy.postfun.slope_scan` and
+:py:func:`~spexwavepy.postfun.slope_pixel`,
-Two functions are provided in the package, the are :py:func:`~spexwavepy.postfun.slope_scan` and :py:func:`~spexwavepy.postfun.slope_pixel`, respectively.
+are provided in the :py:mod:`~spexwavepy.postfun` module.
-These two functions are called depending on the unit of the tracked shifts.
+They are called depending on which speckle tracking technique is used.

-Usually, for the XSS (both :ref:`with reference beam <prinXSSRefer>` or :ref:`self-reference <prinXSSSelf>`), the tracked shifts are in the unit of scan step in the scan direction, thus, the :py:func:`~spexwavepy.postfun.slope_scan` function is called.
-If the tracked shifts are in the unit of pixel size, such as other tracking methods, then the :py:func:`~spexwavepy.postfun.slope_pixel` function is called.
+For the :ref:`XSS technique with reference beam <prinXSSRefer>`,
+the tracked shifts are in the unit of scan step along the scan direction, the :py:func:`~spexwavepy.postfun.slope_scan` function is called.
+If the tracked shifts are in the unit of pixel size, such as the other direction (perpendicular to the scan direction) of the :ref:`XSS technique with reference beam <prinXSSRefer>`,
+both directions of the
+:ref:`conventional XST technique <prinXSTRefer>` and :ref:`XSVT technique <prinXSVTRefer>`, the :py:func:`~spexwavepy.postfun.slope_pixel` function is called.

-If we use :math:`\mu` to represent the tracked shifts regardless of its unit, :math:`p` the detector pixel size, :math:`s` the scan step size, :math:`d` the distacne betweeen the diffuser and the detector, for :py:func:`~spexwavepy.postfun.slope_scan` function, we have:
+If we use :math:`\mu` to represent the tracked shifts regardless of its unit, :math:`p` the detector pixel size, :math:`s` the scan step size, for :py:func:`~spexwavepy.postfun.slope_scan` function, we have:

 .. math::